How a devastating accident helped a Medtronic employee find new purpose and break a para-cycling record along the way

 As a young teen cyclist, Bryan Larsen dreamed of someday racing internationally with a Team USA jersey on his back.
 Then in 2019, just as his elite cycling career started to wind down — dimming his hope of achieving that goal — a life-changing cycling accident robbed him of full-use of his right arm, introduced him to world of para-cycling, and provided him a chance to make his dream come true.

 Earlier this year, Larsen, 34, won three out of the six medals the US team earned at the Para-cycling World Championships in Rio de Janeiro, and in the process broke a national record set 10 years ago.
-Now, Larsen, who works in marketing for the Medtronic Acute Care & Monitoring business, hopes to compete in the 2024 Paralympic Games for track cycling on Team USA.
+Now, Larsen, who works in marketing for the Medtronic Acute Care & Monitoring business, will compete in the 2024 Paralympic Games for track cycling on Team USA.

 “Five years ago, I was sitting in an ICU and couldn’t move my arm and I couldn’t imagine any of this was possible,” Larsen said of his Paralympic potential.
 “So the idea of competing in the games is something that really matters to me.
 I’m just so proud of myself that I didn’t give up.”